Zapotek/Roundabout/README.md

 # Roundabout - A high-performance, distributed crawler

-The Roundabout crawler is an experiment on high-performance distributing techniques and their feasibility when is comes to website crawling.
+The Roundabout crawler is an experiment on high-performance distributing techniques and their feasibility when it comes to website crawling.

 The name comes from the overall philosophy of the system which is to bypass decision making points and instead focus on an intuitive prioritization and distribution algorithm.